ton-community/tutorials/02-contract/index.md

 We're about to write our first lines in FunC!
 Our first task would be to implement the *counter* feature of our contract.

 The FunC programming language is very similar to the [C language](https://en.wikipedia.org/wiki/C_(programming_language)).
 It has strict types, which is a good idea, since compilation errors will help us spot contract mistakes early on.
-The language was designed specifically for TON blockchain, so you will not find a lot of documentation beyond the [official FunC docs](https://ton.org/docs/develop/func/overview).
+The language was designed specifically for TON Blockchain, so you will not find a lot of documentation beyond the [official FunC docs](https://ton.org/docs/develop/func/overview).

 ### Storage